 Are You Anxious or Concerned about the Procedure?

 Relax.
 It’s normal to feel anxious and concerned.
-That’s why we strongly recommend that you schedule a consult with Dr. Rakesh or Dr. Martinez.
+That’s why we strongly recommend that you schedule a consultation with our dentist.

 Our Dentists will answer all your questions about wisdom teeth and your treatment options.